Get to know The Keys' Corner!

 Some years ago, I gave my first piano lesson to a child.
 I went to his house, expecting to give him a lot of content and discipline and transmit him all the knowledge I could.
 However, when I started the lesson I tried sharing my passion and treating music in the most spontaneous and true-to-myself way I could, just because another way didn't feel natural for me.
 I realized that I could just communicate with this child by using music as a language, letting him use this language from the very first lesson.
 From that moment, I started being very interested in pedagogy and educational approaches.

-I started my piano education in Spain, finishing my Bachelor in CSMA (Zaragoza) and at the moment I am finishing a Master in Classical Piano in ArtEZ University of the Arts in Zwolle (The Netherlands).
-As part of the Master, I have to research about a topic I am passionate about.
+I started my piano education in Spain, finishing my Bachelor in CSMA (Zaragoza) and I recently graduated from a Master in Classical Piano in ArtEZ University of the Arts in Zwolle (The Netherlands).
+As part of the Master, I had to research about a topic I am passionate about.
 Of course, my choice was clear from the very beginning.
 I wanted to make piano education grow and researching was a great starting point.

 If you want to receive a notification of every new post, don't hesitate and subscribe!